BrainSpawnInfosphere/media_html_page_generator/README.md

 ## Page Generator

+Getting help:

+	[kevin@Tardis media_server_test]$ python -m media.media -h
+	usage: A simple media server [-h] [-p PAGE] [-m MOVIES]

+	optional arguments:
+	  -h, --help            show this help message and exit -p PAGE, --page PAGE  name of webpage
+	  -m MOVIES, --movies MOVIES where are the movies located

 The webpage generator only needs to be run when new movies are added to a folder.

-	make_html5.py webpage.html ./my_movies
+	python -m media.media -m ./movies -p hello_kitty.html

-This creates a main page with a tile mosaic of movie posters.
+This creates a main page (hello_kitty.html) with a tile mosaic of movie posters.
 Clicking on any of the posters will open a modal window with a larger view of the poster and some information about the movie such as run time, rating, rotten tomato scores.
 There is also an icon next to the run time, which, if clicked will take you to a trailer for the movie.
 Clicking on the movie